yxnchen/sd-meso/README.md

 ## Folder Structure

-Prior to conducting the analysis, users must download the dataset from the designated [figshare]() repository.
+Prior to conducting the analysis, users must download the dataset from the designated [figshare]() repository (in private currently).
 The downloaded data files should be placed in the project's `data` folder, resulting in the following directory structure:

 ```
 data/